PrestaShop/prestashop-specs/core/front-office/cart rules calculations.md

 The reduction amount is calculated based on the sum of unit prices, tax included, of the selected products.
 Selected products means products that are selected in cart rule and exists in current cart.
 It is like a set of `specific product` s.

-reduction amount = (sum of unit prices tax inc of selected products) * percent / 100
+reduction amount = (sum of final prices tax inc of selected products) * percent / 100

 #####Example of cart:
 <br>
-Let's assume we have active cart rule with percent reduction on selection of products.
+Let's assume we have 1 active cart rule with percent reduction 10% on selection of products.
 Products are: X, Y, Z.

 and a cart like:<br>
 product_A  10$ qty=10<br>
 product_X 20$ qty=5<br>
 product_B 10$ qty=1<br>